-The patented IKA MHD 2000 (mixing-homogenizing-dispersing) system is designed for mixing solids (powders, granulates) with liquids.
+The IKA MHD 2000 (mixing-homogenizing-dispersing) system is designed for mixing solids (powders, granulates) with liquids.
 It is predominantly used for fully continuous production processes.
 The MHD unit is particularly suitable for applications which meet at least one of the following criteria:

 - The process should largely occur in a single pass.